 Prior to renewal, each NRSP must undergo an external peer review according to the schedule presented in Section VII.
 Review and Approval Timelines for New NRSPs or Renewal of an Existing NRSP.
-Each NRSP seeking renewal must meet/address all of the criteria for a new NRSP previously described in section IV.
+This peer review is arranged jointly by the Lead Administrative Advisor and the NIFA Representative.
+The review should include both the accomplishments of the current project and the draft renewal project proposal.
+Each NRSP seeking renewal must meet/address all of the criteria for a new NRSP previously described in Section IV.
 Establishing New NRSPs.
 In addition, renewal requests must address the following:

-- General: NRSPs should expect a finite period of significant levels of off the top funding.
+- 1. General: NRSPs should expect a finite period of significant levels of off the top funding.
 This allows "the system" to undertake new initiatives and address new priorities.
 For this reason the business plans of applications for renewals will be carefully scrutinized.
 For renewals, proposals must demonstrate direct relationship in support of continuing national priority need(s).
 The proposal should discuss its support activities relative to other NRSPs.
 The renewal application builds on the previous project and provides a logical progression. - 2.
-Relevance: Proposals must demonstrate continued need as evidenced by stakeholder use of project outputs and impacts of research efforts that are supported by the activity. - 3.
-Assessment of Outcomes: The proposal must address productivity, completion of original objectives and the relationship between projected goals and actual accomplishments.
+Relevance: Proposals must demonstrate continued need as evidenced by stakeholder use of project outputs and impacts of research efforts that are supported by the activity.

+- 3. Assessment of Outcomes: The proposal must address productivity, completion of original objectives and the relationship between projected goals and actual accomplishments.
 The proposal must include an assessment of the outcomes and/or impact of the previous project period.
 This assessment must include an evaluation of stakeholders' use of project outputs. - 4.
-Objectives: The proposed objectives must reflect appropriate revision(e.g., evolution or building to greater depth, and/or capacity).
+Objectives: The proposed objectives must reflect appropriate revision (e.g., evolution or building to greater depth, and/or capacity).
 All project revisions must reflect ongoing, new, or emerging stakeholder needs.
 Renewals will be judged as to the degree to which project has been on task, on time, and within budget for the previous funding period. - 5.
 Management and Business Plan: In general, NRSPs should expect a finite period of off-the-top funding.
 This is not a reflection of the quality of work being conducted or the research being supported by the project.
 Rather, this allows the SAES system to continually assess needs and develop new projects as necessary.
 For this reason, the business plan of project renewals must include a transition plan and provisions for developing alternative funding or reducing off-the-top funding to a minimal level.
 Included would be an assessment of transition options, and/or alternative funding sources.